-When a service starts, the service tries to create the SPN (if it does not exist already) under the credentials of the service start up account.
-If the service is configured to run under machine accounts (Local System, Network service), SPN is created under a Computer Account in AD.
-If the service is configured to start using a domain user account, the SPN is created under the user account in Active Directory.
+When a service starts, it attempts to build the SPN (if one does not already exist) using the service start up account’s credentials.
+SPN is generated under a Computer Account in AD if the service is configured to execute under machine accounts (Local System, Network service).
+The SPN is created under the user account in Active Directory if the service is configured to start using a domain user account.

-If the service is starting under a domain account, that account should have Domain Administrator privilege in the Active Directory.
-Else the creation of the SPN will fail when the service starts.
-It is not a good security practice grant service accounts with Domain Administrator privilege.
-SPN can be manually added using the setspn.exe utility.
+If a domain account is used to launch the service, that account should have Domain Administrator privileges in Active Directory.
+Otherwise, when the service starts, the SPN will not be created.
+It’s not a good idea to give service accounts to Domain Administrator privilege.
+By using the setspn.exe utility SPN can be manually added.

 There are 3 ways to fix the problem:

-- Revert to using the Network Service or Local System account (NOT RECOMMENDED)
+- Use the Network Service or Local System account again (NOT RECOMMENDED)

-- Assign the domain account to the Domain Admins group (NOT IDEAL – due to the elevated permissions)
+- Assign the domain account to the Domain Admins group (NOT RECOMMENDED – because of the increased access).

-- Fix the problem by giving the domain account just the appropriate permissions in Active Directory.
-Permissions required are ( Granting these rights is not recommended )
+- Fix the issue by granting the domain account only the rights it needs in Active Directory.
+Permissions are needed ( Granting these rights is not recommended )

 - ServicePrincipalName: Read

 To correct the issue, we’ll select the third option.
 First, be sure the issue isn’t caused by a lack of permission.
 Log in to the server that hosts your SQL Instance.
 Look through the error logs for the last time the SQL was used or restarted, You should get something like this as an error message:

 Log SQL Server (Archive #1 – 10/17/2013 10:53:00 AM)